regymm/YMEdit/README.md

 This is my editor project.
 It contains a simple editor, which can edit text files.
 No undo/redo, no code highlighting, no text selection, NO WARRANTY.

-The name used in the code is myedit, and the name of the project is ymedit.

 Some part of the code is copied and modified from [the kilo editor](github.com/antirez/kilo).

 ## Compile